 - Max size: 701 lbs

-Just like that, we’re into the top five with the reindeer or caribou.
+Just like that, we’re into the top 5 with the reindeer or caribou (wild reindeer are called caribou in North America).
 They are arctic specialists, living in large quantities above the arctic circle in North America, Europe, Siberia, and Greenland.
 Generally speaking, there are two types, forest and tundra reindeer.
 The tundra reindeer migrate in enormous herds, sometimes totaling more than half a million members.

 Domesticated reindeer have had a long history with humans living in the polar regions.
 Reindeer in northern Europe are important to the Saami, Swedes, Finns, Norwegians, Russians, and the Inuit in North America.
 They have been used to pull sleds, manage chores, and are still hunted by some for their fur, meat, and bones (which are then used to craft tools).
-Contrary to many other species, the domestication of reindeer has been going on since at least the bronze age, signifying more than a thousand years of companionship between humans and reindeer.
+Contrary to many other species, the domestication of reindeer has been going on since at least the Bronze Age, signifying more than 1,000 years of companionship between humans and reindeer.

 4. Red Deer (Cervus elaphus)